Engineering Sciences

 Some higher education institutions require a pre-study internship of several weeks.
 Even when this is not compulsory, such an internship can help you personally to gain a more accurate impression of your future subject and potential career.
 However, if you don’t have the opportunity to do so, that’s not a problem either: Practical phases during your studies are actually an integral element of the curriculum at most higher education institutions.
 Further admission restrictions may apply, for example in the form of a numerus clausus (NC), i.e. a minimum grade, but these are usually not very high.
 It is also important to note that in some cases you must have completed a minimum requirement of ECTS credits in your Bachelor’s degree programme in order to be admitted to the Master’s programme.
 If you cannot prove that, you will have to take additional courses from the Bachelor’s degree programmes.

 The costs of studying vehicle and traffic engineering do not differ greatly from other degree programmes.
 Generally, you do not have to pay tuition fees at public higher education institutions, only semester contributions.
 These usually range from 100 to 400 euros and cover costs such as administration and student services.
-In many cases, your semester ticket for public transport is also paid for by the semester contribution.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 Important to know: Even though there are usually no tuition fees at state higher education institutions, fees may be charged in certain cases, e.g. for a second degree or long-term students!